Perspective | Outcry over book ‘censorship’ reveals how online retailers choose books — or don’t

 Thomas wrote, “There is a fair argument that some digital platforms are sufficiently akin to common carriers or places of accommodation to be regulated in this manner.”

 If that’s true — or if the court later decides it’s true — large online booksellers could find themselves in a very different universe.
 At the moment, Amazon, Bookshop and others are playing two different characters simultaneously: They essentially function as common carriers, offering everything their wholesale databases and distributors can supply.
 But when a particular book attracts negative attention and offends public sensitivities, these same booksellers act as private businesses and remove that title.
 The time may be approaching when that clever maneuver is no longer tenable.

-And, if nothing else, this provides a moment to remember that your local bookstore is not just a hopelessly limited version of a glorious Web retailer.
-No, that brick-and-mortar shop contains the results of thousands of informed decisions by real people who love literature and chose those books just for you.
+April 24 is Independent Bookstore Day, an annual celebration of the essential contributions these literary merchants make to our communities.
+It’s an occasion to remember that your local bookstore is not just a hopelessly limited version of a glorious Web retailer.
+No, that bricks-and-mortar shop contains the results of thousands of informed decisions by real people who love literature and chose those books just for you.

 Ron Charles writes about books for The Washington Post and hosts TotallyHipVideoBookReview.com.